 5. Get in the habit of planning your outfits ahead of time.

-Doing this will allow you to play with your accessories when you’re not in a rush.
+Doing this will allow you to choose your wardrobe pieces and play with your accessories when you’re not in a rush.
 Lay everything out on the top of your dresser the night before.

 6. Re-purpose what you have.